sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 When either of the limit is reached, the framework wraps around the table by discarding older records.

+User can send SIGINT to eventd process to force read and apply the manifest limits.

-An example of an event in EVENT table raised by tam.
+An example of an event in EVENT table.
 ```
 EVENT Table:
 ==============================

 Key             : id

 id              : Unique sequential ID generated by the system for every event {uint64}
 type-id         : Name of the event generated {string}
 text            : Dynamic message describing the cause for the event {string}
 time-created    : Time stamp at which the event is generated {uint64}
 action          : Indicates action of the event; for one-shot events, it is empty.
 For alarms it could be raise, clear or acknowledge {enum}
 resource        : Object which generated the event {string}
 severity        : Severity of the event {string}

 127.0.0.1:6379[6]> hgetall "EVENT|1"
- 1) "id"
+ 1) "text"
- 2) "1"
+ 2) ":- handle_custom_evprofile: Custom Event Profile x.json is applied."
  3) "type-id"
- 4) "TAM_SWITCH_ID_CHANGE"
+ 4) "CUSTOM_EVPROFILE_CHANGE"
- 5) "text"
+ 5) "id"
- 6) "processSwitchTblEvent: Received new switch-id as 3"
+ 6) "1"
  7) "time-created"
- 8) "2021-02-09.21:42:59.553603"
+ 8) "1621459327118629520"
- 9) "action"
+ 9) "resource"
-10) ""
+10) "/etc/evprofile/x.json"
-11) "resource"
+11) "severity"
-12) "3"
+12) "WARNING"
-13) "severity"
-14) "informational"
 127.0.0.1:6379[6]>
 ```